aipixel/E2E-HIM/README.md

 | [E2E-HIM](https://mega.nz/file/3IJAFDYQ#FFJk7FADXqYjr-FHDmmW6MbGPf5TVvYocID3RaVaa28) | 270MiB | 5.33 | 6.62 |

 ## Evaluation
 We provide the script `eval_swintiny.py` for evaluation.
 Note that, current E2E-HIM cannot be applied to high-resolution images.
+Due to the commercial value of the method, we only provide inference code and do not intend to release the training code.

 ## Citation